rliang/macrosearch.vim/README.md

 * `nmap # <Plug>(macrosearch-#)`: Same as `#N`, but also starts a new recording.
-* `nmap n <Plug>(macrosearch-n)`: Same as `n`, but also stops recording and restarts if needed.
+* `nmap n <Plug>(macrosearch-n)`: Same as `n`, but also stops recording and restarts if there have been no modifications since.
-* `nmap N <Plug>(macrosearch-N)`: Same as `N`, but also stops recording and restarts if needed.
+* `nmap N <Plug>(macrosearch-N)`: Same as `N`, but also stops recording and restarts if there have been no modifications since.

 ## Functions
 * `macrosearch#operator()`: Operator function to search the given text object, and start a new recording.
 * `macrosearch#start()`: Starts a new recording.
 When used as an operator function, uses the previous search pattern.
-* `macrosearch#stop()`: Stops recording, and restarts if needed.
+* `macrosearch#stop()`: Stops recording, and restarts if there have been no modifications since.